A person is like a dish. It’s made up of various

 Every person is judged and further named after his/her

-behaves in lovable manner and is never be greedy or hateful.
+behaves in a lovable manner and is never greedy or hateful.
 Every person

-intensities (makes oneself different from others).
-Of course, exceptions are everywhere,
+intensities (makes one different from others).
+Of course, exceptions are everywhere, so they are here.

 Sometimes kids show some different traits that nobody in

-their families or people around have.
+their families or people around them has.
 It’s like melted cheese in a food item.
 Though

 we can’t see it or visually can’t prove its presence, we are still able to